Notes on the FED, Credit Expansion, and Monetary Policy (ECON 272)

 1. So when interest rates are low people will hold money because their opportunity cost is low.

-2. But also: remember that the price of a bond and it's yield or interest rate are inversely related
+2. But also: remember that the price of a bond and it's yield or interest rate are inversely related.

-So when interest rates are low, people are speculating that bond prices will fall when interest rates go up (which is the only thing they can do since they are so low now) – so they don’t want to be holding bonds, they want to be holding money.
+interest rates go up (which is the only thing they can do since they are so low

-So if the money supply is increased by the FED, people simply hold the money (this is the liquidity trap) – and aggregate demand does not increase.
-So monetary policy is not effective (as in increasing spending) under these conditions.
+if the money supply is increased by the FED, people simply hold the money (this

 Therefore Keynes wanted to use: